megshithakur1/Car-Rental-Service/README.md

-## Design and implementation of soap and restful web services
+## Design and Implementation of SOAP and RESTful Web Services.

 Web-services project using Java(TrucksApp) for publishing services and .Net(WebServiceConsumer) for consuming services.<br/>